-Sun bears have a unique, pale yellow horseshoe shape on their chests and a very long tongue which helps them get honey from bee hives.
+Sun bears have a unique, pale yellow horseshoe shape on their chests.
+If they are eating you may also see the extremely long tongue which helps them extract honey from bee hives.

-The sun bear plays an important role in maintaining the health of the forest, as it helps keep numbers of termites down and also assists in the dispersion of seeds.
-Sun bears help other animals build their nests, by creating holes when they open tree trunks looking for honey.
+The sun bear plays an important role in maintaining the health of the forest.
+They keep numbers of termites down and also assist in the dispersion of seeds.
+Sun bears also help other animals build their nests, by creating holes when they open tree trunks looking for honey.

 Unfortunately, loss of habitat, illegal hunting and the pet trade have led to a massive decline in sun bear numbers and the Malayan sun bear is now in danger of extinction.

 The rehabilitation work at the Sun Bear Conservation Centre